-Establishes a subcommittee to study regulation of funeral planning and end-of-life doula services
+Establishes a subcommittee to study regulation of funeral planning and end-of-life doula services.

 Included in complete analysis